Mateusão

-Mateus Dias Lima (born 23 April 2004), known as Mateus Lima or Mateusão, is a Brazilian professional footballer who plays as a forward for UAE Pro League club Shabab Al Ahli.
+Mateus Dias Lima (born 23 April 2004), commonly known as Mateusão, is a Brazilian professional footballer who plays as a forward for UAE Pro League club Shabab Al Ahli.

 Career

 Early career

 Born in Três Marias, Minas Gerais, Mateusão began his career with América Mineiro before being transferred to Flamengo on 29 April 2019.

 Flamengo

 On 3 June 2020, he signed his first professional contract with Flamengo until April 2025.

 Mateusão made his professional debut for Flamengo on 2 March 2021, coming on as a 76th-minute substitute for Yuri de Oliveira in a 1–0 Campeonato Carioca home win over Nova Iguaçu.
 On 19 August of the following year, he renewed his contract until 2027.

 Shabab Al Ahli

 On 22 July 2023, Flamengo accepted the €2.0m offer from UAE Pro League club Shabab Al Ahli to transfer Mateusão.